NCAS-CMS/cfdm/docs/source/tutorial.rst

   * the physical nature of each cell's datum.

-The field construct is represented by a `Field` object.
+The field construct is represented by the `Field` class.

-The :ref:`metadata constructs <constructs>` comprise `DomainAxis`, `DimensionCoordinate`, `AuxiliaryCoordinate`, `CoordinateReference`, `DomainAncillary`, `CellMeasure`, `FieldAncillary`, and `CellMethod` objects.
+The :ref:`metadata constructs <constructs>` comprise `DomainAxis`, `DimensionCoordinate`, `AuxiliaryCoordinate`, `CoordinateReference`, `DomainAncillary`, `CellMeasure`, `FieldAncillary`, and `CellMethod` classes.

 .. _read: